factchain/factchain-website/index.md

 <br>

 ## **5 - Collect Factchain Truth Fragments**
-Factchain raters involved in finalizing a note also receive a ERC-1155 limited edition version of the writer NFT.
-Anyone can mint one for a few wei (The minting fee is set at 0.001 ETH at the time of writing), to show their support to the writer, and collect legendary truth fragments.
+Raters who participate in finalizing a note through Factchain also receive an ERC-1155 limited edition version of the writer's NFT.
+Anyone can mint one for a few wei (The minting fee is set at 0.001 ETH at the time of writing), to collect legendary truth fragments while also demonstrate support for both the writer and Factchain.
+The revenue generated from minting these NFTs is shared between the note creator and the Factchain protocol.
 The mint supply for each note is capped to 42.
 You should ask Deep Thought why.

 ## **6 - Support X community notes authors**